MengHao666/HDR/README.md

 ## Cleaning in progress
 We are currently cleaning the code, so you may encounter runtime errors when running this repo.
+The author is busy with other projects, and may not release the code soon.
+But the demo and the dataset could show you how the pipeline works.

 ## Installation
 The `demo.py` has been tested on the following platform: